mciocchi/atomic_d6/README.md

 For instance: a character with +13 would roll 10 Feat Die, and add +3

+Characters always roll at least 1 Feat Die, even when their Maluses end up being greater than all of their Bonuses.

 | Feat Dice Result: | Description:  |
 |-------------------|---------------|
 | 1-3               | Failure       |